ericnost/ericnost.github.io/index.md

 ### Digital practice and praxis
 Decision-makers increasingly aim for what they call "data-driven" governance.
 But data doesn't "drive" as much as it affords.
 It has to be learned from, through institutions that allow decision-makers to access expertise and communicate their expectations.
 Who are the users of digital technologies?
 What can they learn and do with their tools?
 How can data serve public ends, in and beyond the classroom?

+* Horgan, L., K. Mok., E. Boetsch, S. Kelly, K. Dickinson, **E. Nost**, R. Bongiavanni, an S. Wylie.
+2023.
+What Does Chelsea Creek Do for You?
+A Relational Approach to Environmental Justice Communication. *Environmental Justice*.
+[Link](https://www.liebertpub.com/doi/pdf/10.1089/env.2022.0081)
+* Molloy, M., **E. Nost**, and M. Bledsoe.
+2023.
+Is adaptation planning effective and for whom?
+The case of Louisiana’s 2017 Comprehensive Master Plan for a Sustainable Coast. *Environmental Hazards*.
+[Link](https://www.tandfonline.com/doi/pdf/10.1080/17477891.2023.2189687)
 * Steger, C., Hirsh, S., Cosgrove, C., Inman, S., **Nost, E**., Shinbrot, X., Thorn, J.P.R., Browth, D.G., Gret-Regamey, A., Muller, B., Reid, R.S., Tucker, C., Weibel, B., Klein, J.A.
 2021.
 Linking model design and application for transdisciplinary approaches in social-ecological systems. *Global Environmental Change*.
 [Link](https://www.researchgate.net/publication/347712978_Linking_model_design_and_application_for_transdisciplinary_approaches_in_social-ecological_systems).
 * Tirrell, C, L. Senier, S. Wylie, C. Alder, G. Poudrier, J. Divalli, M. Beck, **E. Nost**, R. Brackett, and G. Gehrke.
 2020.
 Learning in Crisis: Training students to monitor and address irresponsible knowledge construction by U.S. federal agencies under Trump. *Engaging Science, Technology, and Society* 6.
 [Link](https://doi.org/10.17351/ests2020.313)
 * Walker, D., **E. Nost**, A. Lemelin, R. Lave, and L. Dillon.
 2018.
 Practicing environmental data justice: From DataRescue to Data Together. *Geo*.
 [Link](https://rgs-ibg.onlinelibrary.wiley.com/doi/abs/10.1002/geo2.61)